Best Time to Visit Jaipur

 Among all the palaces included in Jaipur Travel Guide, the City Palace has served the most important role in Rajasthan’s history.
 Since Maharaja Sawai Man Singh moved into this palace, City Palace is serving as the residence to the royal families of Jaipur.
 Over the last few centuries, it has seen many majestic celebrations, which include royal marriages and festivals of the royal family.

 Built during 1729-1732, City Palace is a remarkable example of the combination of Mughal and Rajasthani architecture.
 Remnants of European architecture can also be found.
 Mubarak Mahal and the Chandra Mahal comprise the main palace complex.
 Mukut Mahal, Maharani’s Palace, Shri Govind Dev Temple and the City Palace Museum also lie within the premises of this palace.
+Entry to city palace is quite affordable and remarkable as well.

 The Pitam Niwas Chowk, also known as ‘Peacock Gate’ is the gateway to Chandra Mahal.
 It is a finely decorated place with motifs of peacock, which represents autumn.
 Several other paintings and artefacts are engraved on this gate.
 Some of them depict the replicas of Hindu Gods and all the four seasons in India.